 Libbey’s all-purpose tumbler set checks off a lot of boxes: There are enough glasses to serve 16 people total, the glasses feel durable in your hand, and the curving design makes them feel far more elevated than the price tag suggests.

-Our tester was fan of the generous capacity—the highball can hold an extra strong gin and tonic or water with plenty of plenty of ice to keep you cool on a hot day, and the rocks glass is ideal for a generously portioned Negroni.
+I was a fan of the generous capacity during testing—the highball can hold an extra-strong gin and tonic or water with plenty of ice to keep you cool on a hot day, and the rocks glass is ideal for a generously portioned Negroni.